 Project Puffin provides narrators for the puffin watching tours provided by two companies to view the thriving colony at Eastern Egg Rock, Muscongus Bay, Maine.

 Hardy Boat Cruises, based in New Harbor on Maine's Pemaquid Peninsula, runs a Puffin Watch cruise in the Spring with Audubon naturalists starting in early June (and without Audubon naturalists beginning in mid-May).
 The trip departs daily at 5:30pm, and trips end in late August.
-The half hour tour departs New Harbor for Eastern Egg Rock, where the boat slowly circles the island for 30 minutes.
+The one and a half hour tour departs New Harbor for Eastern Egg Rock, where the boat slowly circles the island for 30 minutes.

 In addition to puffins, passengers have an opportunity to view endangered Roseate Terns, Arctic Terns, and Common Terns, along with Black Guillemots, Common Eiders, Laughing Gulls, and many other seabirds.
 Tour participants have also been able to view Harbor Seals, Minke whales, Northern Gannets, and Storm Petrels.